Portable Soccer Goals

 The GOLME portable soccer goal weighs in at a relatively lightweight of 26 pounds – making it easy for at least the coach who drives.
 For those public transport coaches, as-long as you don’t mind carrying an extra bag, you’ll be okay.

 The other great thing about the GOLME, is that it comes as an ‘all-in-one’ piece meaning it makes it hard for even the most unorganized coaches to lose any parts as they are all attached to each other – small life-saver right there.

 As it all packs away into a small nifty little bag, this goal becomes incredibly easy to store.
-Again, speaking from experience I probably wouldn’t rest anything to heavy on top of it in fear of damaging the aluminium frame but defiantly wouldn’t look out of place at the top of your storage pile if you have one!
+Again, speaking from experience I probably wouldn’t rest anything to heavy on top of it in fear of damaging the aluminium frame but definitely wouldn’t look out of place at the top of your storage pile if you have one.